Akinetopsia: Inner and outer visual fields

 Detection of movement in the inner and outer visual fields was tested.
 Within her inner visual field, LM could detect some motion, with horizontal motion more easily distinguished than vertical motion.
 In her peripheral visual field, the patient was never able to detect any direction of movement.
 LM's ability to judge velocities was also tested.
 LM underestimated velocities over 12 deg/s.

-Motion aftereffect and Phi phenomenon
+Motion aftereffect and phi phenomenon

 Motion aftereffect of vertical stripes moving in a horizontal direction and a rotating spiral were tested.
 She was able to detect motion in both patterns, but reported motion aftereffect in only 3 of the 10 trials for the stripes, and no effect for the rotating spiral.
 She also never reported any impression of motion in depth of the spiral.
-In Phi phenomenon two circular spots of light appear alternating.
-It appears that the spot moves from one location to the other.
+The phi phenomenon consists of two circular spots of light appear alternating, so that it appears that the spot moves from one location to the other.
 Under no combination of conditions did the patient report any apparent movement.
 She always reported two independent light spots.